Speaking: Vocabulary for Speaking B2 - Lesson 3: Abstract Concepts (e.g., society, environment)

 Your mission is to practice speaking about an abstract concept in a clear and structured way.

-2. Prepare to speak for 60 seconds about what this word means to you in the context of your country or your own life.
+2. Prepare to speak for 60 seconds about what this word means to you.

-3. Use the "Abstract + Concrete" formula: Start by stating the big idea, then give a specific, real-world example to make your meaning clear.
+3. Use the "Abstract + Concrete" formula: Start with the big idea, then give a specific, real-world example to make your meaning clear.

 4. Record yourself.
 For example: "I believe that creating educational opportunity is the most important thing for Cambodia's future.
-For me, this is very personal.
-The scholarship that allowed me to attend university was an opportunity that completely changed my life and my family's future..."
+For example, the scholarship that allowed me to attend university was an opportunity that completely changed my life..."

 Post a Comment